klin17/DiscordBot/README.md

  - [ ] Pull out enabled/disabled handler into separate file (maybe: commandStatus.js ?)
  - [ ] Add a database for persistent storage ???? (may be too much)
  - [ ] Implement points system for each server
- - [ ] Add description comments for functions
+ - [ ] Add JS Doc strings to everything
  - [x] Pokehelp functionality

  ***Slash Commands***